g-etorri/articles/jncie-self-study/class-of-service-configuration/22-class-of-service.md

 4  10.3.8.1    0%       3  123ms    86.2  49.4  123    36.8
 5  10.3.8.2    0%       2  7ms      20.5  7     33.9   13.5
 ```
-On the traffic with BE DSCP, the routers forwards the traffic trough the LSPs A, and on the traffic with another DSCP value, the routers forwards the traffic trough LSPs B!!!
-It's so cool man.
+For traffic with the BE DSCP, the routers forward the traffic through LSPs A. For traffic with any other DSCP value, the routers forward the traffic through LSPs B!!!
+It's so cool, man.

-With this, we finished our JNCIE-SP journey.
-I liked a lot to write all the artcles and sure, I learn so much here.
-Thank you for follow and read until here.
-See you soon.
+With this, we have officially finished our JNCIE-SP journey.
+I really enjoyed writing all these articles, and I've certainly learned so much doing it.
+Thank you for following along and reading up to this point.
+See you soon!